Wouldn’t it be great if you could add a new post to your WordPress website, and the following happened … all from your page address:

 Use Short, Descriptive Categories

-- Do you plan to post content under only one category or multiple categories?
-If you plan to post content under multiple categories, then we recommend not using the category tag in your permalink structure.
+- If you plan to post content under multiple categories, then it’s recommended that you do not use the category tag in your permalink structure.

 (Avoid setting up permalinks that date your content)

-Changing Permalinks In An Established Blog
+What About Changing Permalinks In An Established Blog?

 http://codex.wordpress.org/Using_Permalinks